natac13/Electrical-Trade-Knowledge/chapter-1/hand_bending.md

 |30&deg;        |2.0         |1/4" (6.4mm)                    |
 |45&deg;        |1.4         |3/8" (9.5mm)                    |
 |60&deg;        |1.2         |1/2" (12.7mm)                   |

+1. Measure distance to obstruction; mark this distance on the conduit.
+2. Measure back from the step 1 mark the distance found using the above chart, given the amount of offset multiplied by the appropriate multiplier for the respective angle of bends; place the second mark on the conduit.
+3. Using the notch bend to the desired angle of bend on each mark.
+4. Check the offset measurement and level; adjust when nessassary.

 **Recommended Angle Bends per Offset Depths**